 Definition

 WebLN is a JavaScript interface to the Bitcoin Lightning Network that lets a web application interact with the user's Lightning wallet through a window.webln provider object.
-A compatible client, usually a browser extension, injects the provider so front-end code can request payments and invoices without operating a backend Lightning node.
-Apps built this way are sometimes called LApps.
+A compatible client — usually a browser extension such as Alby, or a wallet-embedded browser — injects the provider so front-end code can request payments and invoices without the website operating any Lightning backend of its own.
+Apps built this way are sometimes called LApps, and the pattern will feel familiar to anyone who has used a web-wallet bridge in other ecosystems: the page asks, the wallet decides.

 Core methods

-After the page calls enable() to request permission, it can use a small set of functions: getInfo() returns information about the user's Lightning node, sendPayment() asks the wallet to pay an invoice, makeInvoice() requests an invoice to receive a payment, and signMessage() requests a signature over an arbitrary message.
-Each call surfaces a wallet prompt, so the user stays in control of approvals.
+After the page calls enable() to request permission, it gains access to a deliberately small API surface: getInfo() returns information about the user's node, sendPayment() asks the wallet to pay a BOLT11 invoice, makeInvoice() requests an invoice so the user can receive a payment, and signMessage() requests a signature over an arbitrary message, which enables login and attestation flows.
+Every call surfaces a wallet prompt, so the user approves each action explicitly — the page can request a payment, but only the wallet can make one.
+Extensions typically add spending allowances so that micro-payments to a trusted site can flow without a click per satoshi, which is what makes streaming-money interfaces practical.

 In Simple Terms